kubernetes/enhancements/keps/sig-storage/3141-prevent-volume-mode-conversion/README.md

 - when the KEP was retired or superseded
 -->

-- 2023-02-06: KEP updated to mark transition to beta
+- 2023-02-06: KEP updated to mark transition to beta off-by-default
+- 2023-12-23: KEP updated to mark transition to beta on-by-default
 - 2024-01-24: KEP updated to mark transition to stable

 ## Drawbacks